szenius/web-crawler/README.md

 ```
 * The scraped content from each webpage will be saved in an individual HTML file in `./data/`.
 * **IMPORTANT: Make sure the `./data/` directory exists in the root directory before running this script.**
+* The output HTML files are the original HTML source files as scraped from the links.
+Each HTML file may use different tags to enclose the same type of content.
+I.e. questions and answers may not be enclosed by the same HTML tags in different files.

 ## Archive
 The `./archive/` directory stores zip folders of previously scraped data.
 The file naming convention is `data-YYDDMM.zip`.